samlown/restfulness/README.md

     project
   end

-  # Update the object
+  # Update the existing object with some new attributes
-  def put
+  def patch
     project.update(params)
   end